endymion1818/deliciousreverie/src/pages/post/favourite-books.md

 11. **Mervyn Peake - Titus Groan.** Brilliant, ponderous, odd, and wonderful.
 12. **Jorge Luis Borges - Collected Stories.** Mind bending infinite and looping concepts.
 13. **Anne Fadiman - Confessions of a Common Reader.** I re-read this slim volume every few years, a wonderful love letter to books, reading, and life in general.
+14. **Boris Pasternak - Doctor Zhivago.** Despite being used as a political football, this often tragic glimpse into a Russian life also has a grand, delightful melancholy.
+"I feel for each of them / As if I were in their skin", he writes in one of the poems attached to the book.
 ## Honourable mentions

 I am halfway through the Illiad, an old translation by a guy called Chapman who kept the original meter from the poem, it’s jolly wordy and doesn’t convey the barbarism of the original (probably a good thing!).